Skip to content

 Boys Dancing: From School Gym to Theater Stage by George Ancona

 I’m adding this book to my Top 10 Multicultural Dance Picture Books because you just never really see dance books that focus on boys.
 Four boys — Ely, Raptor, Logan, and Ryan — train with teachers from the National Dance Institute of New Mexico.
-From ballet to musical theater, tap dance, and sword fighting, the boys are part of five hundred students that will perform more than twenty dances inspired by children’s books.
+From ballet to musical theater, tap dance, and sword fighting, the boys are part of five hundred students who will perform more than twenty dances inspired by children’s books.
 It’s a message of reading and dancing for all. [nonfiction picture book, ages 5 and up]

 Animal Journeys by Patricia Hegarty, illustrated by Jessica Courtney-Tickle